fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-tagbanwa.md

-## Coto Sans Tagbanwa
+## Zoto Sans Tagbanwa

-Coto Sans Tagbanwa is a design for the Tagbanwa script.
+Zoto Sans Tagbanwa is a design for the Tagbanwa script.

 It contains 24 glyphs and 1 OpenType features, and supports 25 characters from the Unicode blocks: Tagbanwa.